 Moisture your hair is one of the three steps in The Hair Routine method.
 This step is responsible for water replenishment in the hair and it will aid in making it softer and more elastic.

 DIY hair masks are very easy to make and they do wonders for your hair.
 Don’t believe me?
 Ask Clarissa (she explains it all), she is the founder and CEO of The Hair Routine and has been creating her own hair masks since she was able to say the word “moisture”.
-Actually, she is in the process of creating her own line of hair treatments for The Hair Routine, and I promise they will be the sh*t.
-If you would like to get an exclusive pre-sale discount code, put your email HERE and I will personally let you know.
+She has created the best hair treatments, with 100% the best ingredients out there.

-Anyhow, if you did your hair diagnosis and got your results, you might be wondering “how the “EF” am I supposed to make a moisturizing hair mask?”.
-Relax, here are five ingredients you cannot miss when following this important element of the Hair Routine.
+Anyhow, if you take The Hair Routine test and get your results, you might be wondering where to get these treatments…Well now you know you can shop them or make them!
+Here are five ingredients you need to create an ideal moisturizing mask.
 And if you don’t have your hair diagnosis, what are you waiting for?
 Go get it!